loopstick/Digital-Electronics-Spring-2017/README.md

 ### Week 13: Thursday, April 20, 2017
 - Demonstrate working minimal viable project (MVP)

-### End of Semester Schedule
-- April 27: Final projects: Critique and deadline unless participating in Interface Show
+### Week 14: Thursday, April 27, 2017
+- Course evaluations April 24 (12:00am) - May 10 (11:59pm)
+- Review end of semester schedule
-- Monday May 1 at 11:59pm: Deadline for entry in the Interface Show
+- Review Interface Show spreadsheet
-- Saturday May 6 at 4pm: Deadline for Interface Show installation
+- Interface Show Plaque
-- May 6 Interface show
+- Review final project writeup
+- Final project critique
+- Work, Debug, and get help

+### Homework: Project writeup
 - Project writeup due May 8 9am, all on Github
 	- Describe goals of project briefly
 	- Describe how, from a technical point of view, your choice of hardware and software achieves that goal
 	- Accurate schematic
+	- Parts list (major or unique parts, not LEDs, wire, etc.)
+	- A few pictures of overall project plus some close ups of the electronics and any mechanism (cellphone is fine)
+	- A short video (cellphone is fine) of the operational project
 	- Program(s) must be well commented
 		- Each variable must have a meaningful name
 		- Each section (function, code block, loop, whatever) must be explained
 		- All unused variables and code must be removed (debugging code commented out may remain)

-### Week 14: Thursday, April 27, 2017
-- Course evaluations April 24 (12:00am) - May 10 (11:59pm)
-- Final project critique
+- If you are participating in the Interface Show and have any parts checked out from the Hybrid Lab you may give them to me after the show (with your name somehow attached) and I will return them for you, if you wish.

+### Monday May 1 at 11:59pm: Deadline for putting information into the spreadsheet

+### Monday May 1 - Saturday May 6: Interface Show Installation

-### Week 15: Thursday, May 4, 2017
+### Week 15: Thursday, May 2, 2017
 - No class;  End of Year Reviews for Year Zero and Year One

+### Saturday May 6 at 4pm: Deadline for project installation for Interface Show

-### Interface show, Saturday May 6th
+### Interface show, Oliver Art Center on the Oakland campus of CCA on Saturday May 6, 7-9:30PM

+### Sunday May 7: Interface Show de-installation

+### Monday May 8 at 9am: Project writeup due

+## Student Repositories
 ## Student Repositories

 [Veena Ramachandran](https://github.com/veenaram29/Electronics_Veena.git)